Jesselyn Radack: Early life and education

-In 1995, Radack graduated from Yale Law School and, through the Attorney General's Honors Program, joined the Department of Justice.
-When the Department's Professional Responsibility Advisory Office (PRAO) was created in 1999, she served as a legal advisor until leaving Justice in April 2002.
+In 1995 Radack graduated from Yale Law School and, through the Attorney General's Honors Program, joined the Department of Justice.
+When the Department's Professional Responsibility Advisory Office was created in 1999, she served as a legal advisor until leaving Justice in April 2002.

 John Walker Lindh case

+Radack worked at the Justice Department's Professional Responsibility Advisory Office, which advises department lawyers on ethics issues.
+An attorney in the counterterrorism section of the Criminal Division inquired about the ethical propriety of interrogating John Walker Lindh, dubbed the "American Taliban".
+Lindh was captured during the United States invasion of Afghanistan.
+With her director's approval, she advised that such an interrogation would violate the Justice Department's ethics rule governing contact with a represented person and was not authorized by law.
+During this time, a photo circulated in the news of Lindh naked, blindfolded, and bound to a stretcher with duct tape.
+Radack considered this to be torture.

+After the FBI interrogated Lindh despite her office's advice, the counterterrorism attorney sought further guidance.
+She and her director concluded that the FBI committed an ethics violation in their custodial interrogation of Lindh without counsel.
+They further advised that the fruits of Lindh's interrogation could be used for intelligence-gathering purposes, but not for criminal prosecution.
+When the Justice Department prosecuted Lindh against the advice of the ethics office, Radack alleged that her boss attempted to conceal the advice when the judge ordered its production.

 Initial inquiry into Lindh case

-On December 7, 2001, Radack received an inquiry from Justice Department counterterrorism prosecutor John DePue regarding the ethical propriety of interrogating Lindh in Afghanistan without a lawyer present.
-He told her that Lindh's father had retained counsel for his son.
-This was not known to Lindh.
+On December 7, 2001, Radack received an inquiry from Justice Department counterterrorism prosecutor John DePue, regarding the ethical propriety of interrogating Lindh in Afghanistan without Lindh's legal representative being present.
+He told her that Lindh's father had retained a lawyer for his son; Lindh was not aware of this arrangement.
 Radack responded that interrogating him was not authorized by law.
 The principle at issue was that a person represented by a lawyer cannot be contacted by agents of the Justice Department, including the FBI, without permission of that lawyer.
-According to Radack, her advice was approved by Claudia Flynn, then head of PRAO, and Joan Goldfrank, a senior PRAO attorney.
+According to Radack, the advice she gave had been approved by Claudia Flynn, then head of PRAO, and Joan Goldfrank, a senior PRAO attorney.

-The FBI proceeded to question Lindh without a lawyer.
-DePue informed Radack of the interrogation on the 10th, and she advised him that Lindh's "interview may have to be sealed or only used for national security purposes; however, I don't have enough information yet to make that recommendation".
+The FBI proceeded to question Lindh without Lindh's lawyer having given permission.
+DePue informed Radack of the interrogation on December 10, 2001, and she advised him that Lindh's "interview may have to be sealed or only used for national security purposes; however, I don't have enough information yet to make that recommendation".

-Radack continued to research the issue until December 20, 2001, when Flynn told her to drop the matter because Lindh had been "Mirandized".
-It was later learned that the FBI agent Christopher Reimann who read Lindh the Miranda warning had, when noting the right to counsel, ad-libbed: "Of course, there are no lawyers here".
+Radack continued to research the issue until December 20, 2001, when Flynn told her to drop the matter, because Lindh had been "Mirandized".
+It was later learned that the FBI agent who read Lindh the Miranda warning had, when noting the right to counsel, ad-libbed: "Of course, there are no lawyers here".